jumidev/terrabuddy/README.md

 `tb` is the terrabuddy command line interface.
 It facilitates setting up your machine (see installation), allows you to list components and run terraform commands such as **plan**, **apply**, **destroy** and manages shared variables.

-tb introduces three notions for managig resourecs: **projects**, **components** and **bundles**.
+tb introduces three notions for managing resoureces: **projects**, **components** and **bundles**.
 A project is a git repo with a specific purpose.
 Components are individual objects that you create on your cloud provider.
 Bundles are sets of components that depend upon one another (and tb knows how to create them in the correct order).

 ## Anatomy of a project: